gemtools/gemtools/Readme.md

 Change log
 =====================
+	1.6.2
+    - Fixed issue with compute-transcriptome
+    - Fixed issue with gem-2-sam where XS flag could not be computed
+    - Added additional flag to avoid XS computation

 	1.6.1
     - GEMTools SAM conversion doesnow include the header again
     - Pair detection fixed for reads with space in the id and not casava